Adelic C*-correspondences and parabolic induction: Background

-Then for $F'= F \sqcup \{ k \}$, we form the $*$-homomorphism
+Then for $S'= S \sqcup \{ v' \}$, we form the $*$-homomorphism

-which is injective, hence isometric, for all but finitely many $v$.
-These turn the collection $(A_F)_F$, for $F$ ranging over finite subsets of $I$ into a directed system of $C^*$-algebras.
+which is injective, hence isometric.
+These turn the collection $(A_S)_S$, for $S$ ranging over finite subsets of $I$ containing $I_0$ into a directed system of $C^*$-algebras.
 We define the restricted product of the collection $(A_v, p_v)_{v \in I}$ as the direct limit of this directed system

 The direct limit is taken in the category of $C^*$-algebras and we can describe the $C^*$-algebra structure explicitly.
-The direct limit $\varinjlim_F A_F$ is defined as the closure of $\bigcup_{S} A_S$ in the $C^*$-norm defined from each $A_S$, where $S$ runs over all finite subsets containing all $v$ for which $p_{v}=0$.
+The direct limit $\varinjlim_S A_S$ is defined as the closure of $\bigcup_{S} A_S$ in the $C^*$-norm defined from each $A_S$.
 This is well defined since for such $S,S'$ the map in \eqref{aftoafprime} is isometric.